-If the capacity of one water treatment unit is insufficient, then either multiple water treatment units can be operated in parallel, or one dedicated water treatment system can be installed to clean the EGC circulation water, while another one is installed to clean the excess water for discharge overboard (see Figure 4-12, \$\Bar{1}\$ 4-18 and Figure 4-13, \$\Bar{1}\$ 4-19).
+If the capacity of one water treatment unit is insufficient, then either multiple water treatment units can be operated in parallel, or one dedicated water treatment system can be installed to clean the EGC circulation water, while another one is installed to clean the excess water for discharge overboard (see Figure 4-12, \$\bigcirc{1}{2}\$ 4-18 and Figure 4-13, \$\bigcirc{1}{2}\$ 4-19).

-Figure 4-12 The unified iCER drainage system with a dedicated water treatment system for EGC circulation water refreshing and for bleed-off water cleaning
+Figure 4-12 The unified iCER drainage system (on- and off-engine option) with a dedicated water treatment system for EGC circulation water refreshing and for bleed-off water cleaning

-Figure 4-12, \$\Bigsim 4-18\$ provides a schematic of a solution which refreshes the EGC circulation water tank with water from the wastewater holding tank.
+Figure 4-12, 1 4-18 provides a schematic of a solution which refreshes the EGC circulation water tank with water from the wastewater holding tank.
 This tank includes a mixture of the SAC drain water and bleed-off water, which ensures that the EGC circulation water tank is always filled with sufficient clean water.

-Figure 4-13 The unified iCER drainage system with a dedicated water treatment system for EGC circulation water cleaning and for bleed-off water cleaning
+Figure 4-13 The unified iCER drainage system (on- and off-engine option) with a dedicated water treatment system for EGC circulation water cleaning and for bleed-off water cleaning

-Figure 4-13, \$\bigsep\$ 4-19 provides a schematic of a solution which ensures independent water treatment for the EGC circulation water.
+Figure 4-13, 4-19 provides a schematic of a solution which ensures independent water treatment for the EGC circulation water.
 During tropical or close to tropical conditions for iCER diesel Tier III mode1) and within a specific Contracted Maximum Continuous Rating (CMCR) engine power range, freshwater may be required to refill the EGC circulation water tank.
-The project-specific freshwater values attained by the \$GTD\$ and the specific water loss of the selected water treatment system provide the total freshwater consumption.
+The project-specific freshwater values attained by the GTD and the specific water loss of the selected water treatment system provide the total freshwater consumption.